duffwang/duffwang.github.io/_posts/2019-01-03-supervised-learning.md

 With F1 scores of 0.971 and 0.85 respectively, the Adaboost represents a significant improvement over a single Decision Tree for both datasets.
 This makes sense as an emsemble learner is more resistant to overfitting and produces better results generally than a single learner.

 ### k Nearest Neighbors (KNN)

 KNN is a lazy instance based algorithm.
 Our grid search optimization gives us (n_neighbors = 15, weights = distance) and (50, distance) respectively.

 	<img src="/img/s7.png" width="700px"/>

-	For the phishing dataset, we see our choice of n_neighbors = 15 is at the minimum of cross validation error, making it a good choice.
+For the phishing dataset, I see our choice of n_neighbors = 15 is at the minimum of cross validation error, making it a good choice.
 For the wine dataset, cross validation does not have as clear a drop as n_neighbor varies.
 It’s likely our wine dataset is suffering from the curse of dimensionality, as many of the wine attributes may not actually contribute to wine quality due to its subjective nature, which the KNN model is ill-equiped to handle.

 <img src="/img/s8.png" width="700px"/>

-For both datasets, we see cross validation scores decrease as sample size increases, suggesting a larger sample size would further improve the model in both cases.
+For both datasets, I see cross validation scores decrease as sample size increases, suggesting a larger sample size would further improve the model in both cases.
 Given a large attribute space this makes sense as the data is sparsely populated in n-dimensional space, where n is the number of attributes.

 <img src="/img/s9.png" width="700px"/>

 Both models performed reasonably well relative to the Decision Tree but were slightly worse than the Adaboost model, with F1 scores of 0.948 and 0.845 respectively.

 ### Support Vector Machines (SVM)

 The Support Vector Machine model classifies data by separating them in n-dimensional feature space with a hyperplane, using the kernel trick to make it computationally feasible.
-We use the default rbf kernel for which the main hyperparameters are C, the penalty parameter, and gamma, the kernel coefficient.
+I use the default rbf kernel for which the main hyperparameters are C, the penalty parameter, and gamma, the kernel coefficient.
 Our GridSearchCV gives (C = 10, gamma = 0.1)  and (100, 0.04).

 <img src="/img/s10.png" width="700px"/>

 We validate our chosen hyperparameters with a validation curve.
-In both cases, the value of C is at the inflection point at which the cross validation error begins to level off, indicating we are neither underfitting nor overfitting.
+In both cases, the value of C is at the inflection point at which the cross validation error begins to level off, indicating I am neither underfitting nor overfitting.

 <img src="/img/s11.png" width="700px"/>